Mary Mildmay Fane, Countess of Westmorland: Writing and Letters

 Writing to her daughter Rachel Fane on 9 January 1640, Mary, now dowager countess, called herself an old hen, her daughter Katherine a chick, and praised Mary Vere; "the olde hen left at home, with her best chick, my daughter of Westmorland hath proved a good Christmas woman & has made on, & allowed of much mirth".

 Mary died at Stevenage on 9 April 1640 and was buried at Apethorpe.
+She was 59 years old.

 Family and Children

 Mary and Francis had seven sons and six daughters: